flare-foundation/fdc-suite-deployment/README.md

 | `9902` | `PMWPaymentStatus` | `XRP` or `testXRP` |
 | `9902` | `PMWFeeProof` | `XRP` or `testXRP` |

-The liveness endpoint for each verifier service is `/api/health`; it does not check RPC or database availability.
+The liveness endpoint for each verifier service sits under its deployment prefix: `/verifier/tee/sgb/api/health` and `/verifier/xrp/sgb/api/health`.
+It does not check RPC or database availability.
 The verifier endpoints use `/verifier/<lowercase-source>/<destination-slug>/<attestation-type>/verify` and require the `X-API-KEY` header.
 The SGB destination slug is `sgb`.

 On the first start, wait for the C-chain indexer to catch up before routing payment-status or fee-proof requests.
 Its `/health` endpoint returns `503` during catchup and `200` once continuous indexing begins; `docker compose ps` reports this as the service health.
 The indexed data persists in the `c-chain-indexer-database` volume.
 Removing that volume starts a complete 15-day resync.